To apply for a visa, you may need to prove you have the money for your course.

 You need to show this money has been in the account for a consecutive 28-day period.
 This 28-day period should end no more than 31 days before you submit your application.

-You can’t use a business account to show funds (even if the business is owned by you or your parents/legal guardian) or money held by any other family members.
+You can’t use a business account to show funds (even if the business is owned by you or your parents/legal guardian) or an account held by any other family members outside of you, your parents or your spouse.

 You must sign a declaration which states the funds are genuinely available for funding your study and living costs.
 UKVI reserves the right to check the availability of these funds.